yhan818/ORCID-data/README.md

-# ORCID-data, updated code for University of Arizona from FSCI2022 by Clarke Lakovakis
+# ORCID-data, updated code for getting any institution's ORCIDs and related employees

 Some portion of the code is from FSCI 2022 session by Clarke Lakovakis.
 Major changes include
 - Debug and modify certain algorithm and workflow to ensure correct data pull.